caramelomartins/hugo-theme-candy/README.md

 - Code highlighting via `pygments`, with some customization.
 - Responsive, works on smaller screens.
 - Integration with Plausible Analytics.
+- List of popular essays based on a custom "popular" field in the front matter.

 ## Installation